+Batteries contain sulphuric acid, which is both corrosive and poisonous.
+If spillage occurs:
-Batteries contain sulphuric acid.
-If the acid comes in contact with the eyes or skin, wash immediately with cold water and seek medical advice.

-During normal operation batteries emit explosive hydrogen gas - ensure sparks and naked lights are kept away from the battery compartment.

-To reduce the risk of a short circuit, remove all metal wrist bands and jewellery before working in the battery compartment and NEVER allow the battery terminals or vehicle leads to make contact with tools or metal parts of the vehicle.
+- On clothing or the skin remove any contaminated clothing immediately, flush the skin with large amounts of water and seek medical attention urgently. - In the eyes flush with clean water immediately for at least 15 minutes.
+Seek medical attention urgently. - Swallowing battery acid can be fatal unless immediate action is taken - seek medical attention urgently. - During normal operation batteries emit explosive hydrogen gas - ensure sparks and naked lights are kept away from the battery compartment. - For your safety, remove all metal wrist bands and jewellery before working in the battery compartment and NEVER allow the battery terminals or vehicle leads to make contact with tools or metal parts of the vehicle.